Sitting Judge of the Supreme Court of India

 Career as a Judge

-The collegium in April 2019 had recommended Justice Nath for the position of Chief Justice of the Andhra Pradesh High Court.
+In April 2019, Justice Nath was recommended to be elevated as the Chief Justice of the Andhra Pradesh High Court.
 However, the Union Government asked for the recommendation to be reconsidered.
 He was subsequently appointed as Chief Justice of the Gujarat High Court in 2019.
 The seat had been vacant since November 2018 before Justice Nath’s appointment.

-On August 17th, 2021, he was elevated as a Supreme Court Judge.
-He will also become Chief Justice of India on February 9th 2027 and will hold the position for 7 months before he retires in 2027.
+On August 17th, 2021, he was elevated as a Judge of the Supreme Court.
+He will become the Chief Justice of India on February 9th 2027 and will hold the position for 7 months before he retires in 2027.